SCIENCE BETWEEN THE PAGES

 We began class with a review game.
 Every question that a student answered correctly, I gave them a block.
 When all the questions were asked and answered correctly, the students came together to build the tallest tower they could.
 I absolutely loved playing this game, as they had to collaborate in order to make a large tower.
 There was no question that everybody's blocks together would make a taller tower than one indivdual's blocks.

 A prayer of my heart in teaching science is to form great habits such as collaboration and teamwork among each other.
 To place others before self is a habit that we can encourage now in our children.
+The students below tore down and rebuilt at least three times to get this tower as tall as they could.
+I am so proud of them working so well together! |

 To continue where we left off with the Tundra.
 I sat down with the students and taught them about the Tundra.
 The book I used was The Frozen Tundra; A Web of Life By Philip Johansson.
 I only covered about the Tundra Biome itself and its special plants and animals.
 This was enough information to be able to fill in our Tundra sheet.